2023–2025 Sundhnúkur eruptions: November 2023 earthquakes

 According to Professor Magnús Tumi Guðmundsson, a geophysicist at the University of Iceland, the magma channel, approximately 2 m wide, had undergone rapid solidification.
 Approximately 90% of the magma solidified within 10 to 15 days following the subsidence in November 2023, due to the cold nature of the Earth's crust.
 However, some magma near Sundhnúksgígar remained, posing potential risks for further activity due to the possibility of increased underground pressure.
 Magnús noted that while magma generally cools quickly, the surrounding rock stays hot and weak, maintaining a state of geological vulnerability in the area for several months, necessitating ongoing caution and monitoring.
 If an eruption were to occur, it was most likely to take place in the area between Sýlingarfell /is/ and Hagafell mountains.
 Over the span of several weeks, the possibility of an eruption in Eldvörp /is/, north-east of Grindavík, was also being monitored.

 Significant land movements were recorded around the Svartsengi area during the subsidence, with a displacement of about 100 cm to the west and 25 cm to the north.
 During the evacuation of Grindavík on 10 November, the ground near Svartsengi initially descended by 35 cm and subsequently rose by 25 cm.
-A GPS station at Festarfjall, situated east of Grindavík, underwent a shift of 60 cm eastward and 40 cm south-ward, along with an upward movement of 12 cm.
+A GPS station at Festarfjall, situated east of Grindavík, underwent a shift of 60 cm eastward and 40 cm southward, along with an upward movement of 12 cm.
 On the same day, the GPS station in Grindavík, located directly above the magma conduit, moved 30 cm eastward while dropping 100 cm, with an additional sinking of 20 cm occurring in the following days.

 December 2023 earthquakes

 In December 2023, seismic activity around the Svartsengi area had remained weak, with micro-earthquakes concentrated near Hagafell.
-By December 6, geodetic modeling suggested that magma inflow to the dike formed on 10 November 2023 had likely ceased, decreasing the chances of an eruption along that dike.
+By 6 December, geodetic modelling suggested that magma inflow to the dike formed on 10 November 2023 had likely ceased, significantly decreasing the chances of an eruption along that dike.
 However, magma accumulation beneath Svartsengi continued, keeping the possibility of further dikes or an eruption alive.
 Inflation in Svartsengi persisted, though at a slightly reduced rate by 13 December 2023, still higher than before the November dike.
 Seismic activity remained low, with weak activity mostly around Hagafell.
-On 15 December, 460 earthquakes were recorded, with 30 greater than magnitude 1.0, and the largest being magnitude 2.8 near Hagafell.
+On 15 December 460 earthquakes were recorded, with 30 greater than magnitude 1.0, and the largest being magnitude 2.8 near Hagafell.
 Uplift around Svartsengi continued, indicating ongoing magma accumulation.
 A hazard map from 6 December remained valid until 20 December, but conditions were subject to rapid change.
-As of 16 December, it was uncertain whether magma accumulation had stopped, and scientists would continue analysing data, with a new hazard map scheduled for December 20.
+As of 16 December, it was too early to say whether magma accumulation at Svartsengi had stopped and the inflation was over, and scientists would continue analysing data, with a new hazard map scheduled for 20 December.